Volunteer Corps

 • Designate who within the municipality may launch aid requests through the crisis tool (mayor and/or emergency planning coordinator preferred);

-• Have the volunteers undergo basic training and an annual refresher course (organized by RKV and funded within the Flemish offer);
+• refresher course volunteers refresher course basic training and an annual refresher course (organized by Belgian Red Cross-Flanders funded through the Flemish program);

 • To use the crisis tool (together with Belgian Red Cross-Flanders) in a crisis or emergency situation.